 \subsubsection{The elements $\xi_i$ and divisors of $X_\Delta$}

-In order to make geometric sense about what it means when we multiply by the elements $\xi_i$, we will express them with the help of divisors of $X_\Delta$.
-This is made easy by the happy accident that the intermediate approximations $U_N \times^T X_\Delta$ turn out to be toric varieties.
-(We replaced $i$ with $N$ to make the notation in the following less painful).
+In order to have a geometric interpretation of multiplying elements of $B^T_*(X_\Delta)$ by $\xi_i$, we will express them with the help of divisors of $X_\Delta$.
+This is made easy by the following happy accident: if we use the good system of representations of Example \fref{StdSystemOfRepsForT}, then the intermediate approximations $U_K \times^T X_\Delta$ turn out to be toric varieties.
+(We replaced $i$ with $K$ to make the notation in the following less painful).